Skills First Victorian Government Funding

 The student tuition fees as published are subject to change given individual circumstances at enrolment.

-Please refer to Monarch’s Student Information Guide for information on our Fees, Charges and Refund Policy and our Complaints and Appeals Policy and information on all student services and amenities.
+Please refer to Monarch’s Student Information Handbook for information on our Fees, Charges and Refund Policy and our Complaints and Appeals Policy and information on all student services and amenities.
 You can also see our Online Service Standards.

 Fees for assessment:

 RPL – $275 per module